spheronFdn/fns/.github/contribution-guidelines.md

 Use a descriptive branch name that reflects the changes you plan to make.

 ### Coding Standards
-Please follow the FNSjs coding standards below.
+Please follow the Spheron FNSjs coding standards below.
 It is recommended to use prettier to format the code for all the files.
 Add appropriate comment lines where necessary, explaining what you intend to do properly.

 ### Pull Requests
 When you are ready to make changes, please create a pull request on GitHub.
 Provide a detailed description of what you have done and why.
 Maintainers will review your changes and provide you with feedback.